Flying Pat

 Flying Pat is a 1920 American silent comedy film starring Dorothy Gish and her then husband James Rennie that was directed by F. Richard Jones.
 It was produced by Famous Players–Lasky and distributed by Paramount Pictures.

 The film is preserved in the Cinémathèque française.

 Still with Dorothy Gish and James Rennie.

 Plot

-As described in a film magazine, young bride Patricia Van Nuys (Gish), whose husband Robert (Rennie) desires that she carve out a career rather than bother her pretty head about domestic chores, is given lessons in flying by William Endicott (Wallace).
+As described in a film magazine, young bride Patricia Van Nuys, whose husband Robert desires that she carve out a career rather than bother her pretty head about domestic chores, is given lessons in flying by William Endicott.
 Her experiences as a pupil land them both on the ground in a nose dive wreck from which they miraculously emerge and seek refreshment in a nearby roadhouse.
 Her husband arrives on the scene just as her instructor is proving to be an affectionate and entertaining companion.
 His ire drives her out of the home and on the night train to Albany.
 Rid of her money in a poker game, she returns and meets an emergency by posing as a cook in her own home.
 One complication leads to another until they terminate in the reconciliation of the couple.